enessgunduz/lzw-compression/README.md

 Dictionary CSV Format
 ---------------------

-As requested, the dictionary is dumped to a CSV file for inspection^7^.
+As requested, the dictionary is dumped to a CSV file for inspection.

 -   **Column 1:** Integer Code (e.g., `256`)